-This academic secondary school offers the most comprehensive education, preparing pupils for a tertiary education.
+This academic secondary school offers the most comprehensive education, preparing pupils for tertiary education.
 Depending on the state, it ranges from grade five to twelve or thirteen.
 The curriculum differs and can place emphasis on languages or math and natural sciences.
-Subjects include German and foreign languages, mathematics, physics, chemistry, biology, geography, art and music, history, civics and social studies, physical education, and optional subjects such as philosophy, creative writing, design, or computer science.
+Subjects include German and foreign languages, mathematics, physics, chemistry, biology, geography, art and music, history, civics and social studies, physical education and optional subjects such as philosophy, creative writing, design or computer science.

-Through written and oral examination in their final year, pupils earn a diploma called Abitur, which certifies the Allgemeine Hochschulreife, the General University Entrance Qualification, with which pupils can apply at a university.
+Through written and oral examinations in their final year, pupils earn a diploma called Abitur, which certifies the Allgemeine Hochschulreife, the General University Entrance Qualification, with which pupils can apply at a university.

 Secondary education: Gesamtschule

 This comprehensive school combines all three school types, the Hauptschule, Realschule and Gymnasium, not unlike an American high school.
 It does not exist in all states.
 The idea is to socially integrate pupils and facilitate the progression through the three types of secondary education.

 Note the difference between the German Student, a university student and Schüler, a pupil enrolled in primary or secondary education.
 The university or Universität is the most common form of higher education in Germany, but other options include: